8 Ways to Improve Your Medical Claims Billing Process

 Here are 8 ways to improve the medical claim billing process for your organization starting today.

 1. Clarify the Collections Process Upfront

-Open, transparent communication with patients is essential for a more efficient medical claims billing efforts.
+Open, transparent communication with patients is essential for more efficient medical claims billing efforts.
 Make sure that you communicate with new patients about their responsibility for paying for services provided.
 You can include the details in the paperwork patients fill out before their first visit.

 A sign posted in the reception area to clarify the payments system will also be useful, with patients not being able to claim they were ignorant about your policy.
 To support timely collections, obtain billing information from patients that day, including making a copy of their insurance card and a photo ID for your files.